Top 4 Reasons

 2. Dog brushing removes dirt, debris, and dander

-The second reason why dog brushing is important is to help keep your poodle clean and his skin healthy between baths.
+The second reason brushing your poodle is important is to help keep him clean and his skin healthy between baths.

 Poodles love to romp and play in the great outdoors.
 That includes running through tall grass (full of thistles and other stickery stuff).